AsrarH/4D-Scene-Reconstruction-using-Casual-Capturing-Monocular-Camera/README.md

 # 4D Scene Reconstruction using Casual Capturing Monocular Camera

 ## Overview
-This Capstone Project, led by Asrar Alruwayqi under the guidance of Prof. Shubham Tulsiani, explores innovative methods for 4D scene reconstruction using a casual capturing monocular camera.
+This Project led by Asrar Alruwayqi under the guidance of Prof. Shubham Tulsiani At Carnegie Mellon University, explores innovative methods for 4D scene reconstruction using a casual capturing monocular camera.
 The goal is to develop a system capable of reconstructing dynamic 3D scenes over time (4D) using simple, everyday equipment.

 ## Background
 Traditional methods for 4D scene reconstruction often require specialized equipment, controlled environments, or multiple cameras, which can be costly and complex.
 This project seeks to simplify the process, enabling dynamic scene capture in natural, uncontrolled settings with a single camera.